Mundelein High School is dedicated to academic excellence for all learners through the core values of equity, growth, and collaboration.

 MHS has a highly educated staff who exhibit a commitment to quality education.
 The school has earned numerous national awards.

-Recent graduates attend such prestigious schools as Yale, Harvard, Duke, Cornell, Boston College, University of Chicago, Stanford, UC Berkley, the military academies and many others.
+Recent graduates attend such prestigious schools as Yale, Harvard, Duke, Cornell, Boston College, University of Chicago, Stanford, UC Berkeley, the military academies and many others.